rhielab/3Dgenome/README.md

 ### 6B.
 Average chromatin accessibility levels (%) of active promoters, enhancers, insulators, and NDRs without features that are in loop vs those that are not in loop

 This panel are generated using Bistools (Lay et al, 2015).
 Here we provide our example code to run Bistools.
 Basically, we used bistools to visualize NOMe-seq signal around interested sites (e.g. promoter, enhancer, insulator etc.) in density plot, average plot and heatmap.
-To make these graphs, the necessary input files are the ```HCG.bw```(DNA methylation) and ```GCH.bw```(chromatin accessibility), which are generated from NOMe-seq data using Bis-SNP ([Liu et al. 2012](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2012-13-7-r61)), as well as a ```.bed``` file (e.g. Histong Modification or CTCF narrowPeak file) which is used to specify the regions that you want to plot the signals on.
+To make these graphs, the necessary input files are the ```HCG.bw```(DNA methylation) and ```GCH.bw```(chromatin accessibility), which are generated from NOMe-seq data using Bis-SNP ([Liu et al. 2012](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2012-13-7-r61)), as well as a ```.bed``` file (e.g. Histong Modification or CTCF narrowPeak file) which is used to specify the regions where you want to plot the signals.

 To generate average plot:
 ```